airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

 #### Custom authentication methods

 Some APIs require complex custom authentication schemes involving signing requests or doing multiple requests to authenticate.
 In these cases, it's required to use the [low-code CDK](/connector-development/config-based/low-code-cdk-overview) or [Python CDK](/connector-development/cdk-python/).

-## Reference

-For detailed documentation of the underlying low code components, see here TODO